 Termination of Matriculation

 Candidates for the degree not in attendance for two calendar years will have their matriculation terminated.
-To reactivate their matriculation, these candidates must receive permission from the dean of the school.
-Such candidates, if readmitted, are required to meet all degree requirements within the five-year period from the beginning of the semester of matriculation.
+To reactivate their matriculation, these candidates must receive permission from the dean of the respective school.
+Such candidates will need to reapply, by resubmitting all documents required under the current admissions process.
+They will also be required to meet all current degree requirements within the five-year period from the beginning of the semester of matriculation.
 If this is not possible, the candidate may have to complete additional courses and current degree requirements.